Labels Predicted by AI

 Abstract

 Defending large language models (LLMs) against jailbreak attacks is crucial for ensuring their safe deployment.
-Existing defense strategies generally rely on predefined static criteria to differentiate between harmful and benign prompts.
-However, such rigid rules are incapable of accommodating the inherent complexity and dynamic nature of real jailbreak attacks.
-In this paper, we propose a novel concept of “mirror” to enable dynamic and adaptive defense.
-A mirror refers to a dynamically generated prompt that mirrors the syntactic structure of the input while ensuring semantic safety.
-The personalized discrepancies between the input prompts and their corresponding mirrors serve as the guiding principles for defense.
-A new defense paradigm, MirrorGuard, is further proposed to detect and calibrate risky inputs based on such mirrors.
-An entropy-based detection metric, Relative Input Uncertainty (RIU), is integrated into MirrorGuard to quantify the discrepancies between input prompts and mirrors.
-MirrorGuard is evaluated on several popular datasets, demonstrating state-of-the-art defense performance while maintaining general effectiveness.
+Existing defense strategies typically rely on predefined static criteria to differentiate between harmful and benign prompts.
+However, such rigid rules fail to accommodate the inherent complexity and dynamic nature of real-world jailbreak attacks.
+In this paper, we focus on the novel challenge of universal defense against diverse jailbreaks.
+We propose a new concept “mirror”, which is a dynamically generated prompt that reflects the syntactic structure of the input while ensuring semantic safety.
+The discrepancies between input prompts and their corresponding mirrors serve as guiding principles for defense.
+A novel defense model, MirrorShield, is further proposed to detect and calibrate risky inputs based on the crafted mirrors.
+Evaluated on multiple benchmark datasets and compared against ten state-of-the-art attack methods, MirrorShield demonstrates superior defense performance and promising generalization capabilities.